IgorMitiukliaev/APP5_SmartCalc_v4.0_Web_Python/README.md

 # SmartCalc v4.0

-Реализация SmartCalc v4.0 на языке Python.
+Implementation of SmartCalc v4.0 in Python.

 ## Contents